Micro-Novelty/Custom-ML-Neuromorphic-Circuit-Framework/README.md

-# FolderNet/cellularnet Class
+# CellularAutomataNet Class

-FolderNet is A MLP (Multi Layer perceptron) Neural Network That Used Chain_algorithm, forward_algorithm, and tune_algorithm, to dynamically shift and refine logits before activations, this feedback loop creates a shifting nonlinear process that were constantly self correcting and self adjusting.
+CellularAutomataNet is A MLP (Multi Layer perceptron) Neural Network That Used Chain_algorithm, forward_algorithm, and tune_algorithm, to dynamically shift and refine logits before activations, this feedback loop creates a shifting nonlinear process that were constantly self correcting and self adjusting.

 # EpsitronTransformer Class